site-of-grace/FEC/README.md

 ## Examples

-Here are some examples of how Project Atelier looks like and how users can interact with it:
+Here are some examples of how Grace Outfitters looks like and how users can interact with it:

 ```
 ![Product Overview Example](product-overview.png)